lmoreno94/IsMor3Var/README.md

 ### ✨ Quick Facts

-- 🌱 I’m currently learning React-Native and Animation
+- 🌱 I’m currently learning Docker and Typescript
 - 🤔 I’m looking for help for my future MERN projects
 - 📫 How to reach me: lemnog23@gmail.com